-The Life Companies each apply the Group's RMF.
-The RMF sets out the processes that identify, assess, monitor, manage and report on the risks to which each area of the business is, or could be, exposed.
+PUTM applies the Group RMF.
+The RMF sets out the processes that identify, assess, control, monitor, manage and report on the risks to which each area of the business is, or could be, exposed.
 Adopting the Group RMF ensures that a consistent approach is taken to managing these risks, this includes climate-related risks.

-The Group, and in turn each of the Life Companies, continue to enhance the risk management approach to reflect both an increased understanding of climate risks and evolving market practice.
+The Group, and in turn PUTM, is committed to continuing to enhance the risk management approach to reflect both an increased understanding of climate risks and evolving market practice.
 Full details of how climate-related risk has been integrated into the RMF are disclosed in the 'Risk management' section on pages 66 to 67 of the Group ARA.